cemrenurkeles/Ballade-Mobile-Application-2024/README.md

 - **GitHub documentation**: From May 1st 2024 to May 6th 2024

  Result: successfully created, + studying Dart on the side

+ - **Listing files from FTP server**: From May 1st 2024 to May 6th 2024

+Directory C for the files

+ Result: